-During the year only limited investments, approximately SEK 4 million (4), have been made and capitalized in the balance sheet.
-Cost for workovers have been expensed in the income statement.
+The investments in oil and gas assets amounted to approximately SEK 12 million (4), and primarily related to the drilling of the first new well on Suyanovskoye.
+The investments have been capitalised on the balance sheet.
+Cost for workovers in Bashkiria have been expensed in the income statement.